Dressed basis sets for the modeling of exchange interactions in double quantum dots: Conclusions

 \section{Conclusions}

 We have investigated the exchange interactions in double quantum dots with an efficient computational method.
 For that purpose, we have built a dressed basis set of two-particle wave functions that captures the main correlations that build up in full CI method.
 This dressed basis set can reproduce the low-energy singlet and triplet states over the whole operational gate voltages range with as few as a hundred basis functions, about fifty times less than in the CI.
 This speeds up intensive many-body calculations such as time-dependent simulations.
 We have applied this methodology to a double hole quantum dot in a germanium heterostructure.
 We have discussed the physics of the exchange interactions in this double dot, and we have highlighted the prominent role of Coulomb correlations.
 We have also analyzed the interplay between confinement, strains and Rashba interactions at finite magnetic field.
 We find that the spin-flip tunneling terms responsible for anisotropic exchange and singlet-triplet mixings are essentially driven by the imbalance of $g$-factors in this system, the inter-dot Rashba interactions being small even in the presence of inhomogeneous strains.
+The methodology of this work can be extended to at least three dots (but at an increasing cost for the CI calculations needed to set-up the dressed basis set), and shall also capture long-range spin-dependent dipole interactions in the presence of strong spin-orbit coupling \cite{Flindt06,Trif07,Trifunovic12}.
 This opens the way to the modeling of complex operations in Loss-DiVincenzo, singlet-triplet and exchange-only qubits with realistic layouts, disorder and noise.